brandur/sorg/content/drafts/webhooks.md

 ---
-title: Should You Build a Webhooks API?
+title: Should You Build a Webhooks API Today?
 published_at: 2017-09-21T14:55:22Z
 location: Calgary
-hook: When it comes to streaming APIs, there's now a number of good options.
-Should we still be using webhooks?
+hook: When it comes to streaming APIs, there's now many good options on the table.
+What technologies should new services be using in 2017?
 ---

 The term "webhook" was coined back in 2007 by Jeff Lindsay